hibbitts-design/blog-hibbitts-design-org/pages/01.posts/2020-01-02-welcome-to-the-2020s/item.md

         - YearEndReview
 ---

+🌎Starting this year I plan to help support the efforts of others involved in climate change action by providing no-charge premium support for my Grav projects involved in the raising of awareness and action of climate change - contact me at [safe-email autolink="true"]paul@hibbittsdesign.org[/safe-email] for details.🌏

 Well that decade blew by.
 In terms of just this past year, two things  standout professionally – my first experience with student-generated assessment in [CMPT-363](https://paulhibbitts.net/cmpt-363/193/home) (which I’ve presented about in Vancouver at [SFU DEMOfest](https://www.sfu.ca/cee/news/demofest-presenter-slides.html) and [online via ETUG](https://etug.ca/2019/11/13/student-generated-assessment-questions-the-journey-so-far/)) and of course my [Grav-based open education and publishing projects](https://github.com/hibbitts-design) that are designed to help people who want to use a Markdown-based Git (i.e. GitHub, GitLab, Gitea, etc.) content workflow.

+===

 Here are the highlights of my Grav project work this past year: